-At this concept paper stage, applicants should include estimated commodity and freight costs for Local and Regional Procurement (LRP), transfer values for C, and/or costs directly related to essential complementary activity implementation but do not have to itemize other costs.
+At this concept paper stage, applicants should include estimated commodity and freight costs for LRIP, transfer values for Cash or Vouchers, and/or costs directly related to food security-related activity implementation but do not have to itemize other costs.
+However, the budget overview should also make the total amount requested clear, and include the proposed indirect cost rate, if applicable.